wpilibsuite/frc-docs/source/docs/zero-to-robot/step-4/running-test-program.rst

 Wireless Operation
 ------------------

 Before attempting wireless operation, tethered operation should have been confirmed as described in `Tethered Operation`_.
-Running your benchtop testing program while connected to the Driver Station via WiFi will confirm that the access point is properly configured.
+Running your test program while connected to the Driver Station via WiFi will confirm that the access point is properly configured.

 Configuring the Access Point
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^